pramodpatil24/Threat-detection-and-response/README.md

-# 🛡️ AWS Cloud Threat Detection & Response Lab
+# 🛡️ AWS Cloud Threat Detection & Response

-This lab simulates real-world cloud security incidents and demonstrates automated threat detection and response using AWS-native services.
+This simulates real-world cloud security incidents and demonstrates automated threat detection and response using AWS-native services.
 Infrastructure is provisioned with Terraform and integrates GuardDuty, AWS Config, Security Hub, CloudTrail, and Lambda.

 > ⚙️ Designed as a portfolio project to showcase hands-on cloud security and DevSecOps engineering skills.